jschappet/magic_map_project/Music Art Culture/Movies/Mickey 17.md

 - "Mickey 17" is based on the novel "Mickey 7" by Edward Ashton, which delves into similar themes of cloning, identity, and the human experience.

 ### Websites
-#TOBE_REVIEWED
-- [Mickey 17 Official Site](https://www.example.com) - A comprehensive resource for news, trailers, and behind-the-scenes content related to the film.
+- [Mickey 17 Official Site](https://www.example.com) - A comprehensive resource for news, trailers, and behind-the-scenes content related to the film. #TOBE_REVIEWED
-- [Cloning Ethics Discussion](https://www.example.com) - An article exploring the ethical implications of cloning in modern science.
+- [Cloning Ethics Discussion](https://www.example.com) - An article exploring the ethical implications of cloning in modern science. #TOBE_REVIEWED

 ### Videos
-#TOBE_REVIEWED
-- [Mickey 17 Trailer](https://www.example.com) - The official trailer providing a glimpse into the film's storyline and visual style.
+- [Mickey 17 Trailer](https://www.example.com) - The official trailer providing a glimpse into the film's storyline and visual style. #TOBE_REVIEWED
-- [Panel Discussion on Cloning and Identity](https://www.example.com) - A recorded discussion featuring experts in ethics and science fiction exploring themes related to the film.
+- [Panel Discussion on Cloning and Identity](https://www.example.com) - A recorded discussion featuring experts in ethics and science fiction exploring themes related to the film. #TOBE_REVIEWED

 ## Location
-#TOBE_REVIEWED
-- The film "Mickey 17" is set on a fictional planet, which serves as a backdrop for the colonization mission and the various challenges faced by the characters.
+The film "Mickey 17" is set on a fictional planet named "Nexus Prime," which serves as a backdrop for the colonization mission and the various challenges faced by the characters.
+The planet's harsh environment and alien landscape highlight the dangers of the mission and the expendability of the clones. #TOBE_REVIEWED

 ## Contact Information
-#TOBE_REVIEWED
-- For inquiries related to "Mickey 17," please contact the production company at contact@example.com.
+For inquiries related to "Mickey 17," please contact the production company at contact@example.com. #TOBE_REVIEWED

 #tags
 #SciFi #Cloning #Identity #Consciousness #Existentialism #Adventure #Ethics #Futurism #HumanExperience